Furyk appointed next US Ryder Cup captain

-Jim Furyk has been appointed U.S. captain for the 2018 Ryder Cup in France.

-Furyk will be in charge of a team that will try to win on European soil for the first time since 1993 at The Belfry.
-The Americans ended a three-match losing streak last year at Hazeltine with a 17-11 victory.
+Jim Furyk was appointed Wednesday as the U.S. captain for the 2018 Ryder Cup in France, where his team will try to win on European soil for the first time in 25 years.

+Furyk was a unanimous choice by the Ryder Cup committee last month.

+The former U.S. Open champion, and the only player in history to twice post rounds in the 50s, brings more playing experience than any other U.S. captain.
+Furyk played on nine consecutive teams starting in 1997, and he was an assistant captain to Davis Love III last year at Hazeltine.

 Most Read Stories